Thursday, 21 May 2009

 Rudyard Kipling once wrote, "Asia is not going to be civilized after the methods of the West.
-There is too much Asia and she is too old."
+There is too much Asia and s

 ...
 I'm not at all sure about the recent AfPak/PakAf strategy emanating from the US.
 The Americans are failing miserably in Afghanistan because increasingly the Afghans associate them with military and not aid and development.
 There's a protracted war with the Taliban where there are many civilian casualties.
 Then there are the Drone Attacks launched by Americans in the Pashtoon belt to target the militants (whilst Washington and Islamabad look the other way).
 This does the Americans no favours amongst local civilians.
 Kinds of feeds the beast they say that they are trying to tame.
 See Eric Maroglis's commentary on the issue.